Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Methods and Metal Mixing Experiments

 We monitor individual elements as passive scalars.
-For the purposes of this {\it Letter} we focus on Mg (as our representative $\alpha$ element) and Fe.
-Metals are introduced into the gas by SNe, which are assumed to be chemically identical.\footnote{The reader is refer to Section~\ref{sec:stars} for a discussion on the implications of our findings when relaxing this assumption.} This allows us to isolate the effects that turbulent mixing has on the abundance spread of metals within the interstellar medium.
-We assume that each SN yields a mass of $M_\text{Mg} = 0.10 M_\odot$ and $M_\text{Fe} = 0.08 M_\odot$.
+For the purposes of this {\it Letter} we focus on Mg (as our representative $\alpha$ element, see Appendix \ref{app:obs}) and Fe (as a tracer of the global metallicity), in relation to the background element H. Metals are introduced into the gas by SNe, which are initially assumed to be chemically identical.
+An assumption that we relax to include intrinsic SN yield variations.

+In the first case, each SN yields masses of $M_\text{Mg} = 0.10\,M_\odot$ and $M_\text{Fe} = 0.08\,M_\odot$.
 These values are chosen to achieve a yield ratio of $\frac{M_\text{Mg}}{M_\text{Fe}} = 1.27$, equivalent to the best fitting value for the observational set we wish to compare with (see Appendix \ref{app:obs}).
-Fixing the Fe to Mg mass ratio allows us to directly compare the spread of [Mg/H] in the simulations as a function of the mean [Fe/H] abundance and compare it with that derived from observations.
-This approach is similar to assuming that the mean abundances are fixed by the mean yields, which is a commonly used conjecture when studying metal mixing \citep[e.g.][]{Dalcanton2007}.
+This approach is similar to assuming that the mean abundances are fixed by the mean yields, which is a commonly used conjecture when studying metal mixing \citep[e.g.,][]{Dalcanton2007}.
+This allows us to isolate the effects that turbulent mixing has on the abundance spread of metals within the ISM.